More than 42,500 customers chose to see in the new year by submitting their return on 31 December and 1 January

 Frequently Asked Questions

-How much should I put aside for self-assessment tax?
+How much should I put aside for self-assessment tax return?

 It varies, as you might have anticipated.
 There’s a commonly held belief that allocating 30% of your monthly earnings is a good practice to cover your tax obligations, and in many situations, this rule of thumb proves useful.